leproxy/leproxy/README.md

 Note that LeProxy runs in protected mode by default, so that it only forwards requests from the local host and can not be abused as an open proxy.
+If you have ensured only legit users can access your system, you can pass the `--allow-unprotected` flag to forward requests from all hosts.
 If you want to require the client to send username/password authentication details, you can include this as part of the listening address: